Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

 - Please fill in your credentials and rename it as `.env`, vscode will use this file to set the environment variables

-- Choose a deployement template that suites your Edge device.
+- Choose a deployment template that suites your Edge device.

   - For Azure Stack Edge =>
     `deployment.ase.gpu.template.json`